 Riichi Mahjong is played with four players, where each player is dealt 13 tiles.
 Each player takes turns drawing one tile, then discarding one tile, in order to build a winning hand.
-You earn points from other players by winning a hand before anyone else.
+When a player wins a hand, they earn points from the other players and a new hand begins.

 4 or 8 hands are typically played per game.
 Standings are determined by the number of points each player has at the end of the game.